-No matter the season, there are always events that Durangoans anticipate for.
+No matter the season, there are always events that Durangoans anticipate.
 Whether it’s Snowdown in the winter, Taste of Durango in the spring, Fiesta Days and the Fair in the summer, or Oktoberfest in the fall, each season brings locals together to enjoy the wonderful town of Durango.
-No matter what time of year you visit, you are bound to find an event that suits you!
+No matter what time of year you visit, you will find an event that suits you!

 A favorite spring event of both locals and visitors alike, the Durango Bluegrass Meltdown features a full weekend of world-class bluegrass music.
 With a full line-up of different events, including many family-friendly ones, downtown Durango comes alive with music in mid-April.
 Experience the Meltdown in true local fashion by grabbing a drink at the Diamond Belle Saloon and listening to the impromtu jam sessions taking place in the lobby of the Strater Hotel.

 The Iron Horse Bike Race, which has been running every Memorial Day weekend since 1972, is a true Durango event you won't find anywhere else.
 You can watch other bikers or you yourself can race the train all the way to Silverton!
 Take a day trip to greet the cyclists at the finish line in Silverton and enjoy this historic mining town for an afternoon.

 Durango has long been a water town, and our locals love nothing more than a good day on the river!
 Animas River Days is a full celebration of our community’s love and appreciation for our local river.
 Watch as pro and amateur kayakers and rafters alike take on the rapids, or give them a ride yourself!
 Even if you aren’t into water sports you can watch from the river trail and cheer on your favorite team(s) or person(s) in surf/SUP competitions, raft rodeos, kayak slaloms, and more.
 Plus don’t miss a true local favorite: the Boat Parade.
 Typically held in early June; click here for more information.